Kansas City Trucking Co.: Production

 The film was produced in San Francisco.
-The original version of the film included a "piss scene" not included in DVD releases as the result of distribution editing over the years, in which Richard Locke and Jack Wrangler were seen urinating on an unknown man, followed by Locke and Steve Boyd urinating on Wrangler.

-Legacy

-In 2006, Adult Video News included the "Working Man Trilogy" in its list of the top ten most innovative, influential and "hottest" gay porn films.

 Critical reception

 The Advocate called the film "one of the hottest gay porns ever made.
 TLA Video's contemporary review was also highly favorable, citing it as one of the most influential gay porn films.

 DVD release

 The films comprising the "Working Man Trilogy" were restored and released on DVD by HIS Video.